MicrosoftDocs/machine-learning-server-docs/microsoft-r/olapR/packagehelp/ExecuteMD.md

 # required metadata
 title: "olapR executeMD Methods"
-description: "   Takes a Query object or an MDX string, and returns the result as a multi-dimensional array. "
+description: "Takes a Query object or an MDX string, and returns the result as a multi-dimensional array. "
 keywords: "olapR, executeMD"
 author: "richcalaway"
 manager: "jhubbard"